 Before consolidating your super into a single account, it’s worth taking a moment to check the features and benefits offered by your other funds.
 Be sure you won’t miss out on any valuable perks.

 Also, give careful thought to the level of insurance cover held with your other fund(s).
-In particular, be wary of switching funds if you have an existing medical conditions – you could get knocked back on insurance for any conditions you currently have.
+In particular, be wary of switching funds if you have an existing medical conditions – you could get knocked back on insurance with another fund for any conditions you currently have, and if you have already cancelled your existing insurance you would be left uncovered as a result.

 Finally, confirm that your employer can contribute to your chosen fund.
 If your job is governed by say, a workplace agreement, it may specify the fund or funds into which payments must be made by your employer.